Dating After Divorce: Everything You Need to Know

 Therapy and coaching

-If you're feeling truly overwhelmed by the idea of moving on from your divorce, consider reaching out to a therapist for support.
+If you're feeling truly overwhelmed by the idea of moving on from your divorce, consider reaching out to a therapist or emotional support group for help.
 Processing feelings along with big life transitions can feel more manageable with a professional on your side.
 And if you're looking for more concrete and customized help getting back into dating and sex, a coach might be the right fit.
 I specialize in helping people figure out what they want and how to get it.
 Learn more about working with me on my website.